Legends of Tech

 And some people, it's not change, it's more consistency.

-For other people, it's around being disruptive and changing and or innovative.
+For other people, it's around being disruptive and changing or innovative.

 And even if you are not, if you don't have all the skills and capabilities to do it, I think it's building the confidence in yourself to invest in learning.

-So yeah, my advice is, you know, be honest with be honest with yourself, it may be a great opportunity, it may seem like a great opportunity, but if you don't feel like you're going to be excited about it, then my advice is that, you know, that's that's really your, your gut instinct saying, you know, it's probably not something that I want to invest my time in when you're putting so much effort into what we do.
+It may be a great opportunity, it may seem like a great opportunity, but if you don't feel like you're going to be excited about it, then my advice is that's really your gut instinct saying, it's probably not something that I want to invest my time in.

 Fair enough.
-And in terms of, I guess, you know, there's obviously you trying to achieve something, and you got to go and learn all these new skills.
+And in terms of, I guess, there's obviously you trying to achieve something and you've got to go and learn all these new skills.

 Did you have any guides or mentors that sort of sat around you or helped you through this?